incoresemi/river_core/docs/source/test_list.rst

 Test List Format
 ################

-Each generator plugin integrated with RIVER CORE, apart from generating just the test artifacts, must also generate a test list YAML.
+Each generator plugin integrated with RiVer Core, apart from generating just the test artifacts, must also generate a test list YAML.
 The test list has the following syntax: